 Admission to graduate programs in the College of Visual and Performing Arts is a two-step process with requirements established by both the Graduate School and the school or department in which the student plans to study.
 The student should note carefully any particular requirements for admission established by the school or department in which he or she plans to major and contact the graduate advisor of the unit for more detailed information.

-The program requires a minimum of 48 semester hours of graduate coursework beyond the master's degree—33 in the field of specialization and 15 in a multidisciplinary core addressing art, music, philosophy, and theatre arts.
-Students entering in Fall 2014 will engage an exciting re-designed core program (five courses) that emphasizes interdisciplinarity among the arts, including a colloquium that explores disciplinary formation and types of interdisciplinary engagement.
-The revised core will continue to provide aesthetics as a multidisciplinary component.
-In addition, the degree program requires at least 12 hours enrollment in dissertation.
+The program requires a minimum of 48 semester hours of graduate coursework beyond the master's degree.
+Students engage a core curriculum of 15 hours that emphasizes interdisciplinarity among the arts, including a colloquium that explores disciplinary formation and types of interdisciplinary engagement, arts histories, arts in a contemporary context, and one of two courses in philosophical aesthetics; additional topics courses and offerings in philosophy complete a student's core program.
+Thirty-three hours of coursework in the field of specialization (art, music, or theatre) and 12 hours of enrollment in dissertation constitute the remaining minimum hours required for the degree.
 The residence requirement for the fine arts doctoral program is fulfilled by satisfactory completion of 18 semester hours of graduate coursework during one 12-month period.
 Work in the field of specialization ordinarily involves required coursework along with an individualized curriculum that allows the candidate to pursue a professional goal relating to personal interests and competencies.

 Each candidate will write a formal dissertation, ordinarily in the field of specialization; however, students with appropriate backgrounds may be permitted to complete interdisciplinary dissertations.
 The nature of the dissertation project may vary among three plans: traditional or interdisciplinary research, research devoted to solving a professional problem, or research based on an internship experience.
 Regardless of the project chosen, however, the research will culminate in a formal document submitted to the dean of the Graduate School.